VA Clinics

 SCHEDULE

-You will also have at least one weekly continuity clinic scheduled at Frenkil during VA clinic.
+• You will also have at least one weekly continuity clinic scheduled at Frenkil during VA clinic.
 This will be Tuesday afternoon, Wednesday morning, or both.

-All residents are expected to be at Morning Report (each day during the summer, Tue/Thu the rest of the year) at 7:45 AM, and at Midday Didactics at 11:30 AM (12:30 AM on Wednesdays).
+• All residents are expected to be at Morning Report (each day during the summer, Tue/Thu the rest of the year) at 7:45 AM, and at Midday Didactics at 11:30 AM (12:30 AM on Wednesdays).

 PATIENT FLOW

-If you have a telephone or video visit, you may call the patient from an exam room at the stated time.
+• If you have a telephone or video visit, you may call the patient from an exam room at the stated time.

-When the patient’s visit is completed there is an instruction sheet that should be completed and handed to the patient with any plans for follow up testing, management changes and follow up.
-Residents are encouraged to determine patient need for follow up.
+• Residents are encouraged to determine patient need for follow up.
 With many stable disease processes (ie prior stroke, diabetic neuropathy, migraine etc) that have had completed work up and do not require a specialist, patients should be discharged back to care of their PCP to return only as needed for additional consultation.

 NOTES AND DOCUMENTATION GUIDELINES

-**You will need to add the patient data object for Medication Reconciliation to your template for each patient.**
+• **You will need to add the patient data object for Medication Reconciliation to your template for each patient.**

-Currently, the clinic is designed as a non-continuity clinic and so you will not necessarily be evaluating any patient a second time in the future.
+• Currently, the clinic is designed as a non-continuity clinic and so you will not necessarily be evaluating any patient a second time in the future.
 This means that your notes must be very clear in order to ensure appropriate and fluid care for our patients.
 Each note, especially for follow ups, should concisely identify the course of the patient’s neurologic disease and management.
 A clear “Assessment and Plan” should be written describing your impressions and thought process for any testing or treatment planned.
 It is also helpful for your colleagues if you provide a bulleted version of the plan for follow up as well as including a plan for the next visit.

-When you begin a note, you will identify the attending that will co-sign your note.
+• When you begin a note, you will identify the attending that will co-sign your note.
 You can change this later if needed.
 After a note has been signed you can right-click the note and select “Identify Additional Signers” in order to add a case manager or PCP that should be notified of your recommendations.

-After signing your note, CPRS will take you to the billing page where a level of care, diagnosis and service connection must be completed.
+• Prior to signing your note, CPRS will take you to the billing page where a level of care, diagnosis and service connection must be completed.
 The encounter will not be able to be closed without this information.

 REQUESTS FOR RESPITE CARE